nucypher/nucypher/docs/source/demos/heartbeat_demo.md

 a _policy public key_ for her Heart Monitor to use, so she can read and delegate access to the encrypted data as she sees fit.

-The Heart Monitor uses this public key to produce a file with some amount of encrypted heart rate measurements;
+The Heart Monitor uses this public key to produce a file with some amount of encrypted heart rate measurements.
 This file is uploaded to a storage layer (e.g., IPFS, S3, or whatever you choose).

 At some future point, she wants to share this information with other people, such as her Doctor.